Consumption of Chia Seeds During Pregnancy – Benefits & Side Effects

 Chia seeds are a healthy source of protein, which is an extremely important nutrient during pregnancy as it promotes the development of organs (including the brain) and cells of the foetus.
 So you cannot just compromise with your protein requirements.
 Additionally, protein can even help you keep satiated during pregnancy.
 While pregnant, you will constantly feel hungry but that doesn’t mean you overeat (it is unhealthy).
 You can eat protein-rich foods like tofu, nuts, meat, and chia seeds.

 Chia seeds can be used in a wide variety of dishes.
-Here’s how you can consume chia seeds.
+If you are looking for ways to include them in your pregnancy diet, here’s how you can do that.

 1. Chia Seeds With Water